You can develop an anxious attachment style if your parents were inconsistently attentive to your needs in infancy and childhood.

-Babies and young children rely on caregivers for their well-being, and they also learn early social skills by observing the way their caregiver responds to them and others.
+Babies and young children rely on caregivers for their well-being, and they also learn early social skills by observing how their caregiver responds to them and others.

 Anxious attachment is one of four types of attachment styles.
-People who have developed an anxious attachment may have a hard time feeling secure in relationships.
+People who have developed an anxious attachment may have difficulty feeling secure in relationships.
 As young children, they may cling to caregivers or become inconsolable when a caregiver leaves.

 As an adult, they may be prone to jealousy or other insecurities about relationships.
 Anxious attachment may also be called ambivalent attachment.